CuteNikki/Axov/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/yourusername/axov/issues) or submit a pull request.

+#### Known Issues

+- The priority dropdown on the Todo Items is off-screen/not where it's supposed to be

 ---

 ### 📄 License